Brad Tiemann: Career

-In 2017 Tiemann was hired as President & COO of THEOS, known for MTV's Dare to Live and Freeform's Movie Night With Karlie Kloss.
-Tiemann, along with founder and CEO, Dave Lingwood, former star of MTV's The Buried Life, aim to create demographic specific content, targeted at the Gen-Z and Millennial generations with one simple goal: “Create content that destroys molds."
+In 2017 he was hired as president and COO of THEOS, known for MTV's Dare to Live and Freeform's Movie Night With Karlie Kloss.
+Tiemann, along with founder and CEO Dave Lingwood, former star of MTV's The Buried Life, aim to create demographic-specific content, targeted at the Gen-Z and Millennial generations.

-Personal life

-In 2001, Tiemann married Jennifer (Bishop) Tiemann on Captiva Island in Florida.
-They have two children, daughter Julia Elise (Born April 2, 2007) and son Miles Cole (Born June 19, 2011).
-They currently reside at their avocado farm in Southern California.
-Tiemann is an avid painter, golfer, and basketball player.
-He is a fan of the St. Louis Cardinals, Arizona Cardinals, and Chicago Bulls.

-Awards/Notable Accomplishments
+His most notable music video Is It Over by Thievery Corporation, starred Jason Thompson, Julie Marie Berman, and Lil Buck.

+His short film, Owl Farm, about the alter ego of Hunter S. Thompson, was accepted to the Cannes Film Festival and New York International Film Festival.

+Tiemann has produced and directed hundreds of episodes for A&E (TV channel), Bravo (U.S. TV network), Discovery Channel, MTV, Oxygen (TV channel), Oprah Winfrey Network, TruTV, Red Bull TV, and Sony Pictures.

+Awards and accomplishments

 In 2013, Married to The Army: Alaska is nominated and wins the Gracie Award for Outstanding Reality Show, and is nominated and wins for the Reality Wanted Awards for Most Heartfelt Moment.

 In 2013, Bad Girls Club is nominated at the Reality Wanted Awards for the Guilty Pleasure category.

 In 2012, The Buried Lifes book titled "What Do You Want To Do Before You Die?" became a New York Times #1 Best Seller and remained on the list for 4 weeks.

 In 2011, The Buried Life again earned a nomination for the Do Something TV Show Award from the VH1 Do Something Awards.

 In February 2011, The Buried Life was nominated for the 15th Annual Prism Awards.
 The PRISM Awards honor powerfully entertaining productions that realistically show substance abuse and addiction, as well as mental health issues.

 In October 2010, The Buried Life helped make a $100,000 donation to the World Food Programme (Fighting Hunger World Wide).

 In October 2010, The Buried Life set the record for the largest roulette spin in Vegas history placing a bet of $250,000 on black at The Golden Gate Casino.
 The previous record was set at $135,000 by radio personality Howard Stern.

 In 2010, The Buried Life earned a nomination for the Do Something TV Show Award from the VH1 Do Something Awards.
 The Buried Life received a nomination for its efforts to encourage people to pursue their life goals.

 In 2010, Tiemann joined The Buried Life as they appeared on The Oprah Winfrey Show where they helped a young girl conquer her fear of heights.